Dr Gerrit Hilgen

 Newcastle upon Tyne

 My general scientific interest is on sensory signal processing in large neuronal networks and how the different neurons work together.
 During my PhD, I shed light on specialised cell-cell connections in the retina which form dynamic networks between neurons.
 After my PhD, I assembled a voltage-sensitive dye imaging system and developed my own image processing approaches to study how the tactile networks accomplish the integration of sensory input.
 In 2013, I switched back to retinal networks and started using large-scale high-density MEA recordings in combination with high-resolution structural imaging.
-I recently found that the maturation of retinal functionality is not spatially homogeneous, likely reflecting special ecological requirements.
+I found that the maturation of retinal functionality is not spatially homogeneous, likely reflecting special ecological requirements, and established tools for automated quality control and unit selection for thousands of neurons.
+More recently, I became interested in the development of light responses in retinal organoids derived from human pluripotent stem cells.

 Academic Positions Held